perrycpf/constructor-word-guess/README.md

 * **Game Information**: This is a node.js based application with interactive prompts on the command-line.
 The theme is 27 national parks of Canada.
 Good luck and enjoy the game!

-  * The game requires these npm packages: inquirer, is-letter, cli-color and figlet
+1. The game requires these npm packages installation: inquirer, is-letter, cli-color and figlet

 * **Letter.js**: Contains a constructor, Letter.
 This constructor either displays an underlying character or a blank placeholder (such as an underscore), depending on whether or not the player has guessed the letter.